stardot/beebem-windows/README.txt

 A list of words available in PHROMSUS is included in the Phroms directory for reference.
 A list for PHROMA can be found in Appendix A and B of the manual detailed below.

-The Torch Z80 Co Processor also supports the speech system.
-Try the SNAKE game off the system utilities disc.
-There is also BACKCHAT.

 Please remember that the Master 128 doesn't support speech so you need to be in Model B/B+ mode for speech to work.